rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 Or by tapping the `Super` key, typing `dev` and clicking on the `Dev Toolbox` icon.

 Even if you aren't a developer this app has tools you might use.
-This is a collection of powerful yet simple-to-use tools to solve the most common daily development problems.
+Dev Toolbox is a collection of powerful yet simple-to-use tools to solve the most common daily problems.

 Includes: